 While there are many technical aspects to SEO, none of them are a “set it and forget it” type task.
 Instead, good SEO takes into account both technical and non-technical tactics of digital marketing and helps align them around the searcher’s intent.
 When done well, a site will not only rank but drive relevant traffic.

-In 2013 Google re-engineered their algorithm in order to place more emphasis on user-intent.
+In 2013 Google re-engineered its algorithm in order to place more emphasis on user intent.
 Instead of relying predominantly on keywords, Google was looking at the meaning behind the term or question a user was using.
 Needless to say, this shook up the ranking quite a bit.

-In order to rank for a term, your site page had to match the users intent.
-This means the search result needed to meet the searcher’s expectation.
+In order to rank for a term, your site page had to match the user’s intent.
+This means the search result needed to meet the searcher’s expectations.
 In my opinion, this was a great move.
-Just think about anytime you search something, clicked a link and the page you landed on had nothing of value.
+Just think about any time you search for something, clicked a link, and the page you landed on had nothing of value.
 This is what Google is trying to fix.